-Purpose Provide locations to store the IDs of software threads and processes for management purposes.
+Provide locations to store the IDs of software threads and processes for OS management purposes.
 These registers have no effect on processor behavior.

-Usage constraints There are three 32-bit read and write registers: User read and write Thread and Process ID Register, TPIDRURW.
-Read and write in User and privileged modes.
-User Read Only Thread and Process ID Register, TPIDRURO.
-Read only in User mode, read and write in privileged modes.
-Privileged Only Thread and Process ID Register, TPIDRPRW.
-Read and write in privileged modes.
-Configurations Available in all configurations.
-Attributes See the register summary in Table 4-20 on page 4-19.
-You can access the t set to 2, 3, or 4: hread registers by reading or writing to CP15 c13 with the Opcode_2 field 13, c0, 2/3/4; Read Thread ID registers 13, c0, 2/3/4; Write Thread ID registers
+Usage constraints There are three 32-bit read and write registers:

+- User read and write Thread and Process ID Register, TPIDRURW.
+Read and write in User and privileged modes. - User Read Only Thread and Process ID Register, TPIDRURO.
+Read only in User mode, read and write in privileged modes. - Privileged Only Thread and Process ID Register, TPIDRPRW.
+Read and write in privileged modes only.

+You can access the thread registers by reading or writing to CP15 c13 with the Opcode\2 field set to 2, 3, or 4:

+MRC p15, 0, <Rd>, c13, c0, 2/3/4; Read Thread ID registers

+MCR p15, 0, <Rd>, c13, c0, 2/3/4; Write Thread ID registers